mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

   - Series

 ---
-In the recent years I read many [non-fiction books]({% post_url 2023-11-19-Learning-Journey-my-top-33-non-fiction-bookshelf %}), but one truly stands out: Thinking, Fast and Slow by Daniel Kahnemann.
+In the recent years I read many [non-fiction books]({% post_url 2023-11-19-Learning-Journey-my-top-33-non-fiction-bookshelf %}), but one truly stands out: Thinking, Fast and Slow by Daniel Kahneman.

 In the book the Nobel Prize-winning author delves into the intersection of economics and psychology, debunking the concept of the homo economicus and revealing how human decisions are shaped by psychological biases and distortions.